Want to just get started? Click here to sign up for WebiMax and start repairing your online reputation today.

 Pro Tip #4 — Push Down Negative Content That Can’t Be Removed

-But usually, it’s just a matter of getting positive stories ranking for similar keywords.
-This can be accomplished through press releases, HARO (Help a Reporter Out), blogging, and getting featured on authority sites.
+Otherwise, it’s just a matter of publishing positive stories that rank for similar keywords.
+You can achieve this with press releases, HARO (Help a Reporter Out), blogging, and getting your brand featured on other authority sites.

 Pro Tip #5 — Encourage Positive Reviews

 Increasing the volume of your online reviews is a great way to build trust and credibility.
 It’s a bonus when these reviews are positive.

 But most customers won’t go out of their way to leave a review unless the experience was amazing or terrible.
 This typically creates a polarized sentiment, even though the vast majority of people fall somewhere in between these two extremes.

 The solution is simple—just ask for reviews, and make it easy for customers to leave reviews.

 Follow-up emails asking for a review with a direct link to a particular review site can be highly effective.
 This is much easier than asking the customer to do extra work on their own, like navigating to the platform and searching for your company.

 You can even reward people for leaving a review with a promotional code or some type of discount for their next purchase.
 Just make sure you’re not specifying that the review must be positive to receive the promo.